darkair999/darkair999/README.md

-- 👋 Hi, I’m @Kevin
+-👋 Hi, I’m @Kevin
-- 👀 I’m a CyberSecurity Enthusiast.
-- 💞️ I’m looking to collaborate with cybersecurity python projects.
-- 📫 How to reach me ..
-By my youtube [channel](https://bit.ly/3yeJeS9).
-- 📝 I write CTF [Blog](https://mdamiruddin.github.io) and articles on [Medium](https://mdamiruddin.medium.com).
-- Feel free to connect with me on Linkedin.
-- Learning new technologies everyday to become better than my past self.
+-🛡️ Security Officer & Cybersecurity Enthusiast
+-💻 Passionate about ethical hacking, security research, and digital defense -🐍 Open to collaborating on cybersecurity and Python projects -🌱 Learning new technologies every day to improve my skills -🔐 Interested in Web Security, OSINT, and Automation -🔗 Feel free to connect with me on LinkedIn

 <br>